 Great things have been accomplished in this year of construction and site improvements (read about breaking ground).
-The new classroom is beautiful with a cantilevered roof that streams in sunshine and fresh air.
-This building will allow people to gather in a modern indoor setting, with a commercial kitchen, directly next to an 8-acre urban farm.
+The new classroom building is beautiful with a cantilevered roof that streams in sunshine and fresh air.
+It will allow people to gather in a modern classroom adjacent to a teaching kitchen, directly next to an 8-acre urban farm.
 It still needs furniture and work on appliances and cabinets, but it’s getting there and will be a dream come true when done!

 Volunteers Move Mountains (of Bindweed)

 The abundant sunshine this summer has helped plants, both weedy and welcome, grow like crazy.
 More than 840 volunteers have pitched in since May working nearly 2000 hours — thank you all for your hard work and dedication!
-We have removed hundreds of pounds of bindweed (!), cleaned out House 2, removed almost all of the landscaping fabric in the wetlands and completed sheet mulching the entire food forest.
+We have removed hundreds of pounds of bindweed, cleaned out House 2, removed almost all of the landscaping fabric in the wetlands and completed the massive project of sheet mulching the entire food forest.
 Other highlights and shout outs include:

 - The amazing African elders, along with hard working neighborhood volunteers, mulch, weed and maintain the wetlands every week.
 More volunteers are needed and welcome to join!
 (See below, “Lend a Hand,” to find out about volunteering.)